 Choose your own romance in Sophie Cousens’ latest comedy

-To save her job — her in-office rival also wants the column — she reluctantly agrees, but with a twist: her children will choose her dates
+To save her job — her in-office rival also wants the column — she reluctantly agrees, but with a twist: her children will choose her dates.

 Spooky Books for the Spooky Season